facebook/flipper/README.md

 ## Mobile development

 Flipper aims to be your number one companion for mobile app development on iOS and Android.
-Therefore, we provide a bunch of useful tools including a log viewer, interactive layout inspector, and network inspector.
+Therefore, we provide a bunch of useful tools, including a log viewer, interactive layout inspector, and network inspector.

 ## Extending Flipper